tpersp/temp/README.md

 ## **3. Create a systemd Service**

-Create a systemd service to run the script at boot:
+We create a systemd service to automatically run the script on boot:

 ```sh
 sudo nano /etc/systemd/system/kiosk.service